Dogs & Tick Prevention: Your Simple Guide

 If you’re getting serious and you have an hour or two, check out this Tick Management Handbook created by the Connecticut Agricultural Experiment Station.
 Even if you’re not in the northeastern United States, the guide should give you rock-solid tick management insights.

-graphic of a tick alongside some of ticks' natural habitats
+Graphic of a tick alongside some of the tick's natural habitats

 What’s a tick’s habitat, you might ask?
 Well, pretty much any crowded or covered organic space other than short grass.